SapitoSucio/froggo-guides/docs/script_commands.md

 Returns the ID of the player currently attached to the script.
 It will return 0 if no one is attached, or if the attached player no longer exists on the map server.
-It is wise to check for the attached player in script functions that deal with timers as there's no guarantee the player will still be logged on when the timer triggers.
+It is wise to check for the attached player in script functions that deal with timers as there`s no guarantee the player will still be logged on when the timer triggers.
 Note that the ID of a player is actually their account ID.